D-Bhatta/Nasa-Get/notes/notes_checklist_apiindex.md

 - Make migrations
 - Migrate
 - Test and refactor in local
-- Choose 3 API, one text, two image/video
+- Choose 4 API, one text, three image/video
+- Register models in `admin.py`
-- Create 3 `APIInfo` instances
+- Create 4 `APIInfo` instances
 - Refactor as needed

 ## Create view that renders each api in database as a card